iri-pycpt/iri-pycpt.github.io/installation.md

 Once you have installed Anaconda open a terminal / command line application.
 If you're working on a MacOS machine, use the Terminal app; Windows users should use the Anaconda Prompt app, and linux users can use whichever command line application they normally use.

 If Anaconda has installed correctly, the terminal prompt will be prefaced by ```(base)```- this is the name of the default Anaconda environment.
-Once you have properly installed Anaconda, you can create and activate a PyCPT anaconda environment, then add it as a Jupyter Kernel with these commands, at a command line:
+Once you have properly installed Anaconda, you can create and activate a PyCPT anaconda environment as described in the next section.

 ## PyCPT Quickstart:
+In an Anaconda command shell:

 ```
 conda create -c iri-nextgen -c conda-forge -n pycpt_environment pycpt